The-Currymunchers/2023-hacktj/README.md

-# Our 2023 Beginner HackTJ 10.0 Website
+# Our 2023 Beginner HackTJ 10.0 App
-By Aneesh Peri, Pratham Vaddi, Ritwik Sinha, Salban Nithilaselvan
+By Aneesh Peri, Pratham Vaddi, Ritwik Sinha, and Salban Nithilaselvan